-Theorem 8.1 (Undecidability of Conflict Freedom Checking)
+Theorem 4.1 (Undecidability of Conflict Freedom Checking)

-The problem of deciding whether an input agent program \mathbf{P} satisfies the first condition of conflict-freedom is undecidable.
-Hence, the problem of deciding whether an input agent program \mathbf{P} is conflict free is undecidable.
+The problem of deciding whether an input agent program \boldsymbol{P} satisfies the first condition of conflict-freedom is undecidable.
+Hence, the problem of deciding whether an input agent program \boldsymbol{P} is conflict free is undecidable.